mufg80/mufg80.github.io/content/posts/enhancement1.md

 {{</paragraph>}}
 {{<paragraph>}}

 &nbsp;&nbsp;&nbsp;&nbsp;Unforeseen challenges arose during development, including encryption issues, input validation, and missing properties.
 For instance, a new property, IsAdmin, had to be added to the user model to restrict account addition and removal to a single administrative account.
 Input validation to enforce unique usernames was overlooked initially and had to be added later.
-The most challenging aspect was serializing two data structures, a list of accounts, and a list of users, into a single string for storage.
+The most challenging aspect was serializing two data structures, a list of accounts, and a list of users into a single string for storage.
 Key lessons learned included working with declarative markup languages for the views, implementing data binding and events in the view models, and mastering encryption and serialization in the models.

 {{</paragraph>}}